6 Natural Remedies For Wheezing | Weather.com

 If you start wheezing after choking on something, encountering an allergen, or being stung by a bee, seek emergency treatment as soon as possible.

-Once you’ve worked out a treatment plan with a doctor, you can try using home remedies in addition to any prescribed medication to reduce your wheezing.
+Once you’ve worked out a treatment plan with a doctor, you can try using home remedies in addition to any medications you’ve been prescribed.

 Advertisement